History of Florida: Florida Territory (1822–1845)

-Florida became an organized territory of the United States on March 30, 1822.
-The Americans merged East Florida and West Florida (although the majority of West Florida was annexed to Territory of Orleans and Mississippi Territory), and established a new capital in Tallahassee, conveniently located halfway between the East Florida capital of St. Augustine and the West Florida capital of Pensacola.
+Florida Territory became an organized territory of the United States on March 30, 1822.
+The U.S. merged East Florida and West Florida (although the majority of West Florida was annexed to Territory of Orleans and Mississippi Territory), and established a new capital in Tallahassee, conveniently located halfway between the East Florida capital of St. Augustine and the West Florida capital of Pensacola.
 The boundaries of Florida's first two counties, Escambia and St. Johns, approximately coincided with the boundaries of West and East Florida respectively.

 The free black and Indigenous slaves, Black Seminoles, living near St. Augustine, fled to Havana, Cuba to avoid coming under US control.
 Some Seminole also abandoned their settlements and moved further south.
 Hundreds of Black Seminoles and fugitive slaves escaped in the early nineteenth century from Cape Florida to The Bahamas, where they settled on Andros Island.

 As settlement increased, pressure grew on the United States government to remove the Indians from their lands in Florida.
 Many settlers in Florida developed plantation agriculture, similar to other areas of the Deep South.
 To the consternation of new landowners, the Seminoles harbored and integrated runaway black slaves, and clashes between whites and Indians grew with the influx of new settlers.
+Paul S. George’s A Guide to the History of Florida emphasizes the diversity of historical influences that shaped the state, from Indigenous societies to Spanish, British, and American governance.
+The guide also traces the growth of Florida’s major cities and the development of regional identities.

 In 1832, the United States government signed the Treaty of Payne's Landing with some of the Seminole chiefs, promising them lands west of the Mississippi River if they agreed to leave Florida voluntarily.
 Many Seminoles left then, while those who remained prepared to defend their claims to the land.
 White settlers pressured the government to remove all of the Indians, by force if necessary, and in 1835, the U.S. Army arrived to enforce the treaty.